 Directed donations from a family member and autologous donations (that is, donating your own blood in advance of an operation) are no longer possible in the UK.

-Some patients may have pre-operative anaemia and can be given oral iron or erythropoietin.
+Some patients may have pre-operative anaemia and can be given iron.

-Cell salvage can be used during some operations which involves recovering blood lost during surgery and re-infusing it into the patient.
+Cell salvage can be used during some operations, which involves recovering blood lost during surgery and re-infusing it into the patient.

 Further information and support